strugee/strugee.github.com/src/blog/from-static-to-stratic-part-1.md

     % git checkout -b src
     % git push --set-upstream origin src

 Great.
 Now, we need to add something to put the built files (i.e. the contents of `dist`) in `master`.
 We'll use the `gh-pages` module for this.
-First install it:
+First install it and a dependency we'll need:

-    % npm install --save-dev gh-pages
+    % npm install --save-dev gh-pages gulp-util

 Next, make it available in the gulpfile by adding a line at the end of `require()` statements: